rainersachs/SynergyRadRes/README.md

 # SynergyRadRes
-Scripts for the main calculations in Radiation Research synergy article (Dae Woong Ham et al.).
+Scripts for the main calculations in synergy MS (Dae Woong Ham et al.) submitted to Radiation Research.